dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 To get storage provisioned as a user you have to "claim" storage.
 The *PersistentVolumeClaim* (PVC) basically acts a request to the system to provision storage with certain properties, like a specific capacity.
 Also the access mode is set here, where *ReadWriteOnce* allows one container at a time to mount this storage.

+&#8680; Where are going to do this as a user.
+Login in as user `developer`:

+    oc login -u developer

+&#8680; If you no projects, create one:

+    oc new-project playground

 &#8680; Create a claim by specifying a file called `cns-pvc.yml` with the following contents: